chrislee7676/Tilt-Hydrometer-Reactive-Light/README.md

 ### SPREADSHEET_ID
 The URL you receive when you begin to log your Tilt Hydrometer data should come in the format of `https://docs.google.com/spreadsheets/d/SPREADSHEET_ID_IS_HERE/edit#gid=xxxxxxxxx`.
-Copy the string located where `SPREADSHEET_ID_IS_HERE` is and place it after `SPREADSHEET_ID`.
+Copy the string located where `SPREADSHEET_ID_IS_HERE` is and place it after `SPREADSHEET_ID=`.

 ### GOOGLE_API_KEY